Self-Supervised Attention Learning for Depth and Ego-motion Estimation

 \item The accuracy with threshold $t$, \ie the percentage of $\hat{d}_i$ such that $\delta = \max (\frac{d_i}{\hat{d}_i},\frac{\hat{d}_i}{d_i}) < t$, where $t \in [1.25, 1.25^2, 1.25^3]$. \end{itemize} }

-We test our architecture presented in Section~\ref{sec:architecture}, in the baseline configuration, extended with Backward-Forward loss, attention gates and both.
+We test our architecture presented in Section~\ref{sec:architecture}, in the baseline configuration, extended with Backward-Forward loss, attention gates, and both.
 Table~\ref{tab:kitti_eigen} reports our depth evaluation results and compares them to the state of art methods.

-As the table shows that our methods show state comparable, without using additional the attention comparing to the baseline and it outperforms the supervised and most unsupervised techniques and show performance comparable to the most recent methods~\cite{almalioglu2018ganvo,Bian19nips} which extend the baseline modules with additional modules and components.
+As the table shows that our methods show state comparable, without using additional attention comparing to the baseline and it outperforms the supervised and most unsupervised techniques and shows performance comparable to the most recent methods~\cite{almalioglu2018ganvo,Bian19nips} which extend the baseline modules with additional modules and components.

-\paragraph{Attention coefficients} Figure~\ref{fig:att_coef} visualizes the effect of attention coefficients as masks for down-weighting image regions that get corrupted in the image reconstruction.
-It actually visualizes the inverse attention, where white color refers to the low attention coefficient $\alpha_i$, thus having a lower weight; the black color refer to high values.
+{\it Attention coefficients:} Figure~\ref{fig:att_coef} visualizes the effect of attention coefficients as masks for down-weighting image regions that get corrupted It actually visualizes the inverse attention, where white color refers to the low attention coefficient $\alpha_i$, thus having a lower weight; the black color refer to high values.

 We can see in the figure, that low attention coefficients point to pixels that have a high probability to be corrupted.
 First of all, it concerns image regions corresponding to the moving objects.
-In addition, region with discontinuous depth values are considered as corrupted as well.
+In addition, the region with discontinuous depth values is considered as corrupted as well.
 This often includes region boundaries.
-Thin objects like street light and sign poles are also down-weighted because of high probability of depth discontinuity and corrupted image reconstruction.
+Thin objects like street light and sign poles are also down-weighted because of the high probability of depth discontinuity and corrupted image reconstruction.

 These results support the hypothesis for using attention coefficients as a mask.
 It represents an alternative to the explainability module in~\cite{zhou2017unsupervised}.
-The region of interest are more likely the rigid object that the network will have more confidence to estimate their depth, it will be almost equal all over the object, like the segmentation problem.
+The region of interest is more likely the rigid object that the network will have more confidence to estimate their depth, it will be almost equal all over the object, like the segmentation problem.
 Also, the rigid objects are the most appropriate to estimate the change in position between frames, that is why it shut down the coefficient for the moving objects.

-Unlike the explainability, the attention gates do not require an additional module, they are integrated in the existing module.